encryptogroup/RAID-PIR/README.md

 In other terminals, you can run mirror instances as well.
 Change your terminal to the mirror's directory (such as `../mirror1`).

-Each mirror will need to know where to locate the mirror files, what ports to use, a copy of the manifest file,.
+Each mirror will need to know where to locate the mirror files, what ports to use, and a copy of the manifest file.

-Command: `python raidpir_mirror.py --ip <IP> --port <PORT> --foreground --mirrorroot <DIR> --retrievemanifestfrom <IP>`
+Command: `python raidpir_mirror.py --ip <MIRROR-IP> --port <MIRROR-PORT> --foreground --mirrorroot <DIR> --retrievemanifestfrom <VENDOR-IP>`

 Example: